-St. George's Greek Orthodox Church opened at W 7th and Vine, establishing Kitsilano as the heart of Greektown.
-By the 1970s.
-Greek was the second most common language in Kitsilano.

-Point Grey, South

-Vancouver amalgamated

-and the City's first and

-only master plan, called

-the Bartholomew Plan,

-was prepared but was
+Point Grey, South Vancouver and Vancouver amalgamated and the City's first and only master plan, called the Bartholomew Plan, was prepared but was never adopted.

-Vancouver and

-never adopted.

-Burrard to

-Downtown.

-The Art Deco Burrard

-1942 North Fairview and Mount Pleasant had a thriving Japanese-Canadian enclave until World War II
+World War II

-Vancouver Citv Hall opens at 453 W 12th, making major Canadian city to locate its downtown

-Vancouver the first city hall outside its
+Vancouver City Hall opens at 453 W 12th, making Vancouver the first major Canadian city to locate its city hall outside its downtown incorporated as a City.